 The “Big Four”:

-- Wear a face covering on Grounds at all times in buildings or outside when in the presence of others.
+- Wear a face covering on Grounds at all times in buildings or outside except when you exercise or eat.

 - Maintain a distance of six feet (two meters).